-In 2016 we told you about the R22 phase out and with summer approaching, Pardee Service Experts wanted to remind you of your choices.
+In 2016 we told you about the R22 phase out and with cooling season approaching, Pardee Service Experts wanted to remind you of your choices.

-If you have an air conditioner installed earlier than 2010, it probably uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfortable.
-The United States EPA began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.
+If you have an air conditioner installed earlier than 2010, it most likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfortable.
+The United States EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

-The cost of R22 is going up because of the decreasing supply, and will not be available for use at all by 2020.
+The cost of R22 is going up because of the reducing supply, and will no longer be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your AC equipment was manufactured before January 2010, you have a few options:
+If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your air conditioning system was manufactured before January 2010, you have some options:

 2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
-However, this is not recommended because it could void your warranty(ies).
+Keep in mind, this is not recommended because it could nullify your warranty(ies).

 3) Continue to use recycled R22 until 2020.